Welcome to Heron Fidelity!

 - Accurate color - a display's depiction of color should accurately represent the information contained within a video signal.
 Finding and properly adjusting the appropriate picture settings to exacting broadcast and film production standards will result in faithful video reproduction.

 - Revealing picture detail - an improperly configured television or projector often sacrifices bright and dark details that should otherwise be visible to the audience.

 - Consistent color mixing - Almost all televisions and projectors generate color by mixing red, green, and blue (aka the primary colors in additive color mixing).
-The color white is generated by mixing the three primaries together.
+With these display systems, the color white is generated by mixing the three primaries together.
 Shades of gray, like those depicted in the picture above, are created by collectively reducing the brightness of the primaries until there is no light (aka black).
 The signals in our video sources are often encoded as high resolution grayscale pictures with relatively low resolution color information that is combined to form the imagery that we see.
 A critical aspect of professional video calibration is to fine tune a display's depiction of grayscale information to be neutral-colored so as not to negatively influence the color information in the video signal.

 - Minimizing artificial enhancements - most televisions and projectors are factory configured to produce as bright of a picture as possible regardless of color or detail accuracy.
 Many LCDs also enable a motion resolution enhancement that unnaturally smooths the appearance of movies to the point that it appears as if they were recorded on a camcorder.
 Professional video calibration minimizes these unwanted artifacts resulting in a more eye-pleasing picture!

 - Efficiency - while we strive for optimal picture performance, a side-effect of professional video calibration is often a display device that also consumes less electricity.

 Which picture setup is correct?
 Image credit: Samsung